Seventy-two credits beyond the bachelor’s degree are required. A manuscript on the thesis research should be prepared for publication.

 Students who successfully complete this program will be able to:

-- present their ideas clearly, both orally and in writing.
+- clearly communicate their ideas and results to general and specialized audiences, both orally and in writing.